Centre-automatique-et-systemes/learn_observe_KKL/README.md

 many values of $D$, then evaluate the gain criterion a posteriori using `experiments_noise/eval_qqs2_results_individual.py`.

+The **Data** folder contains a zip file with the Quanser Qube data: unzip it in `Data/QQS2_data_diffx0` to reproduce the Qube results.

 ### To reproduce the results of the paper:
 Supervised learning with dependency on w_c: run `python experiments_noise/0_supervised_revduffing.py` for the reverse Duffing